Wen-ChuangChou/Speaker-identification/README.md

 tqdm 4.65.0

 ## Acknowledgment
-I an grateful to the Center for Information Services and High Performance Computing [Zentrum für Informationsdienste und Hochleistungsrechnen (ZIH)] at TU Dresden for providing its facilities for high throughput calculations.
+I am grateful to the Center for Information Services and High Performance Computing [Zentrum für Informationsdienste und Hochleistungsrechnen (ZIH)] at TU Dresden for providing its facilities for high throughput calculations.
 Part of code snippets are retrieved from the assignment of machine learning course lectured by Prof. Hung-yi Lee at National Taiwan University.

 ## Reference
 1. A. Vaswani et al., “Attention Is All You Need,” arXiv:1706.03762, Jun 2017. https://arxiv.org/abs/1706.03762